This post may contain affiliate links. Please read my disclosure policy.

 - Vegan Orange Ginger Quinoa Salad

 You are only 40 minutes away from delicious homemade falafel!
-Don’t forget to make my Tzatziki Sauce to go with these too!
+Don’t forget to make my Creamy Yogurt Sauce to go with these too!

 - Start by adding the onion, garlic, parsley, cilantro, cumin, chili powder, salt and pepper to a food processor.